Skip to content

 scenario.agent(),

-// Verify the mock was called with correct parameters
+# Verify the mock was called - proves the LLM correctly:

 scenario.succeed(),